levi-putna/react-ui-modules/README.md

 h2.
 GIT

 This module makes use of the Gitflow workflow for managing its git versioning and bug fixes.
-Learn more at https://nvie.com/posts/a-successful-git-branching-model/
+Learn more at https://nvie.com/posts/a-successful-git-branching-model/ or https://danielkummer.github.io/git-flow-cheatsheet/

 h1.
 Publish